AI-Hypercomputer/accelerator-agents/MaxCode/examples/demo/README.md

 ### Step 1 — Clone Repository
 Clones the target PyTorch repo and lists all Python files found.
 Accepts an optional URL argument (defaults to Multimodal-Transformer).
+The chosen URL is saved to `.repo_url` so subsequent steps (3-5) automatically use the same repo without needing to set an environment variable.
 If already cloned, this step is skipped.

 ### Step 2 — Populate RAG Database
 Builds a vector database of JAX/Flax reference documents: